 NOTE: The information carried in the Via header can also be useful for trouble-shooting.

-EXAMPLE 1: Error forwarded by an SCP: Via: SCP-scp1.operator.com
+EXAMPLE 1: Error forwarded by an SCP: Via: HTTP/2.0 SCP-scp1.operator.com or Via: 2.0 SCP-scp1.operator.com

-EXAMPLE 2: Error forwarded by a SEPP: Via: SEPP-sepp1.operator.com
+EXAMPLE 2: Error forwarded by a SEPP: Via: HTTP/2.0 SEPP-sepp1.operator.com or Via: 2.0 SEPP-sepp1.operator.com

 The presence of a Via header set to the next hop SCP or SEPP in an HTTP error response shall be an indication for the HTTP client that the next hop SCP or SEPP is not the originator of the error.